Lombard-Web-Services/Bash/README.md

 #### Mobile device Android phone/tablet Connection
 * ability for this script to connect through Android debug bridge to pull the directory and to transfer its content instantly
-* Adb bridge is faste than PTP protocol, or MTP protocol
+* Adb bridge is faster than PTP protocol, or MTP protocol

 #### Zip compression
 * Winzip is used by most of platform